incirLabs/react-ethooks/docs/docs/hooks/use-contract.md

 Returns an [`ethers.Contract`](https://docs.ethers.org/v5/api/contract/contract/) instance.

 :::info
-Only difference from using the `ethers.Contract` is that this hook will automatically inject `provider` or `signer`.
+Only difference from using the `ethers.Contract` is that this hook will automatically connect `provider` or `signer` to Contract instance.
 So, instead of using this hook, you can also choose to use `ethers.Contract` directly and pass the `provider` or `signer` yourself.
 :::